Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 Moved to using our Coordinate's static methods in Controller Moved 'move' method to Position as we feel it fits in there a bit more and reduces Feature Envy / Innapropriate Intimacy.
 (Previously doing position.compass.isX() a lot)

+Started work on the compass.
+Tests are in place, moving to static methods next!